SPECIAL EFFECTS ENGINEER.

 It also has the advantage of having a much larger memory.

-I have almost filled the program memory of the Uno, and that is after sacrificing the SD card reader feature, as that uses far too much memory.
+I have almost filled the program memory of the Uno, and that is after sacrificing the SD card reader feature on the screen (which is handy for loading local graphics).

 If I use the Mega, then I can re-instate the handy SD card reader.